Brush up on your driving skills and avoid these 10 most common driving test fails.

 8. Poor control of the car when moving off

 Finding ‘the bite’ and moving off smoothly is a skill that takes time to build.
 And stalling the car is something that happens even to the most experienced drivers.

 But what could cost you the test is repeatedly stalling the car.
 Or, worse still, stalling and then rolling back.

 Take your time to find the right balance of clutch and accelerator before attempting to move off.
 And try not to let yourself get flustered – that’s when you’re more likely to make repeated mistakes.

-It costs over £1,200 to learn to drive (assuming you pass first time).
-So, it’s worth your while getting it done right rather than trying to do it quickly.
+We estimate that it costs more than £1,200 to learn to drive, assuming you pass first time.
+So it’s worth your while getting it done right rather than rushing the process.

 If you want to boost your chances, there are a few tips you can follow to pass your test first time.